neil-power-hs/aws-lambda-sample/README.md

 ## <a name="TOC-APIGateway"></a>Using API Gateway to invoke the Function ##

+This section assumes you have previously completed the steps in the [Versioning and Aliasing](#TOC-VersionAlias) section above.

 In this section we will create an [API Gateway](https://aws.amazon.com/api-gateway/) which invokes the Lambda function we created in the previous steps.
 We will then be able to invoke the Lambda function with REST calls.

 ### 1. Run Terraform to create API Gateway Infrastructure ###